Schm1tz1/certificates-docker/README.md

 ### OpenSSL-based Certificate Creation in Docker
-This repo is used to create certificatges by a trusted CA (either provided or generated here).
+This repo is used to create certificates by a trusted CA (either provided or generated here).
 Configuration will be completely done based on a Jinja2-template and a JSON-configuration that is used for the certificate creation.
 Several key types, Java trust-/keystores will be created automatically in addition.

 We are using a Docker-based approach to ensure we are using the correct versions (JDK 11, OpenSSL 3).